320 The Terrace

 2016—Wellington City Council approves application to rezone the site as ‘Institutional precinct’ and delist Gordon Wilson Flats from District Plan heritage list.

-2017—Wellington City Council decision challenged in the Environment Court.
+2017—Council decision to delist the building's heritage status is successfully challenged in the Environment Court.

 2019—University purchases the McLean Flats.